nighthorizons/StardewValleyMods/README.md

 This repository contains my SMAPI mods for Stardew Valley.
 See the individual mods for documentation and release notes.
-Thanks Pathoschild for the readme format!
+Downloads for mods are only available on [NexusMods](https://next.nexusmods.com/profile/nighthorizons/mods).
+(Thanks Pathoschild for the readme format!)

 ## Mods
 * **Miscellaneous Furniture** ( [Nexus](https://www.nexusmods.com/stardewvalley/mods/23437) | [Source](MiscellaneousFurniture) )